0nly6Ex/krypt/README.md

 # Krypt
 ## _The only da hood script you'll ever need_

-You must join the discord at https://discord.com/invite/6ex This is an extremely useful script, packed with features.
+This is an extremely useful script, packed with features.

+## Discord
+You must join the discord at https://discord.com/invite/6ex
 ## Why choose us?

 - OG's (We have been playing the game since release, and making scripts for over 2 years)